-2.2.3 Capital Gains and Losses (including Capital Gains and Losses from Sales of Shares)
+2.2.3.
+Capital Gains and Losses (Including Capital Gains and Losses from Sales of Shares)

-Capital gains earned by Estonian companies are not taxable in Estonia
+Capital gains earned by Estonian companies are not taxable in Estonia upon receipt as they are subject to a general deferred CIT regime.

 As a general rule, capital gains derived by non-residents from the sale of Estonian company shares are not taxable in Estonia.
-An exception to this rule is income derived from the sale of shares in a real estate company.
-A real estate company is a company, investment fund, or any pool of assets where over the past two years at least 50% of all assets have comprised real estate located in Estonia, directly or indirectly.
+One exception to this rule is income derived from the sale of shares in a real estate company.
+A real estate company is a company, investment fund, or any pool of assets where over the past 2 years at least 50% of all assets have comprised real estate located in Estonia, directly or indirectly.
 The precondition for taxation is at least a 10% participation in the real estate company.
-The sale of shares by non-residents in a real estate company is taxable with 20% income tax.
+The sale of shares by non-residents in a real estate company is taxable at 20% income tax.
 At the same time, certain tax treaties contain a provision whereby such income cannot be taxed in Estonia.
-This tax planning opportunity is available to investors from any country.
+This tax planning opportunity is available depending on the treaty country and subject to an anti-avoidance filter.

-2.2.4 Depreciation / Capital Allowances
+2.2.4.
+Depreciation / Capital Allowances

-Thanks to the unique Estonian CIT system there is no need for tax depreciation/amortisation rules.
-However, the outcome is the same as if there were unlimited depreciation for tax purposes.
+According to the Estonian CIT system there is no need for tax depreciation/amortisation rules as there is no periodical CIT.
+However, the effective outcome is similar to if there was unlimited depreciation for tax purposes.